 Medical student Nancy Thomas embodies the complexities at play in both long term career planning and strategic attempts to enhance her admission file.
 She earned an MPH and an MS before coming to Trinity.
 She had this to say, “Both degrees were to enhance my application but the second, my MPH, was borne out of interest in the field with plans to use the knowledge later on during my practice.
 I’m glad I earned my MPH degree but in some ways, I regret the master’s in medical science because of the time, the cost, and the uncertainty.
 Deciding to retake science courses at a local college would have saved me money as well as better prepared me for the MCAT.
 I met with the admission counselor at a medical college who basically agreed that my MCAT scores were the only thing weighing me down.
 If I knew of Trinity earlier, I would have definitely enrolled sooner, but still taken time off to earn my MPH.”

 This brings us to master’s programs to get into medical school, often called “special master’s programs.”
 The best SMPs for medical school (sometimes tautologically called “SMP programs”).
 SMPs are a viable and valid approach, and almost an exception to this rule, as they’re direct “feeders” into MD programs.
-However, they are a high stakes, high cost, high risk path.
+However, they are high stakes, high-cost, high-risk paths.
 Grade minimums for promotion in this program are a hard 3.65 and climbing, and if you are not promoted you have a master’s in medical science that will offer you no additional benefit in applying outside of that program’s feeder school after you are done.

 “My goal was mainly to increase my MCAT scores.
-My GPA was already great, but I had a lot of test taking anxiety, and back then, I wasn’t what you’d call amazing at applying my knowledge to a standardized testing format.
-I entered Drexel’s post-baccalaureate program, an interesting approach that could transition either into medical school or move you into a master’s in medical science program.
-I sat through a lot of classes I’d already taken before and done well in as a refresher, ready to go after the next application cycle.
+My GPA was already great, but I had a lot of test-taking anxiety, and back then, I wasn’t what you’d call amazing at applying my knowledge to a standardized testing format.
+I entered Drexel’s post-baccalaureate program, an interesting approach that could transition either into medical school or move you into a master’s in the medical science program.
+I sat through a lot of classes I’d already taken before and did well as a refresher, ready to go after the next application cycle.